Anthony of Kiev: Return to Kiev

-Establishment of Kyiv Pechersk Lavra
+Establishment of Kiev Pechersk Lavra

 Anthony became well known in the area for his strict asceticism.
 He ate rye bread every other day and drank only a little water.
 His fame soon spread beyond Kiev, and several people began to ask for his spiritual guidance or blessing.
 Soon, some people even offered to join him.
 Eventually, Anthony accepted the company of a few of them.
 The first was a priest named Nikon.
 The second was Theodosius of Kiev.

 The new monastery enjoyed royal favor almost from the beginning, although there were occasional problems.
 When Iziaslav I of Kiev demanded that the son of a wealthy boyar and one of his own retainers be told to leave the monastery, Nikon said he could not take soldiers away from the King of Heaven.
 This did nothing to placate Iziaslav's anger, and Anthony decided that it might be expedient for him to leave.
 Anthony returned after Iziaslav's wife requested his return.

 Shortly thereafter Anthony had gained twelve disciples.
 They dug a large cave and built a church and cells for the monks within it, thus laying the foundation of what was to become the renowned Kiev Caves Lavra.
 Anthony appointed Barlaam of Kiev as first abbot.
 Devoted to the model of the solitary hermit set by his namesake Anthony the Great, Anthony then left his cave for a nearby mountain so he could continue to live the solitary life.
 There he dug another cave for himself and lived in seclusion there.
 This cave became the first of what would later be known as the Far Caves.

 In time, Barlaam, was called by Iziaslav to head a new monastery, St. Demetrios, which had been built at the gates of the city.
 The monks requested Anthony to name a replacement, and he named Theodosius.

 As the number of monks grew and crowding became a problem, Anthony requested that Iziaslav give them the hill in which the caves were located.
 He did so, and the monks built a wooden church in honour of the Dormition of the Theotokos, and some cells there, encircling the area with a wooden fence.
 Theodosius continued to consult Anthony in the guidance of the community and, as the monastery grew, so did Anthony's reputation.